Apprenticeships information for employers

 The apprenticeships featured in this section are only open to agencies with English offices; the three devolved governments have their own schemes.

-Read the opinion of Kandice Quain, Media Manager at Bray Leino, and iLister, on why learning through employer-funded apprenticeships gives opportunities to people from all backgrounds regardless of socio economic status.
+Read the opinion of Kandice Quain, Media Manager at Bray Leino and iLister, on why learning through employer-funded apprenticeships gives opportunities to people from all backgrounds, regardless of socioeconomic status.
+And it is so worthwhile employing an apprentice.
+True's Ellie Nicolaou writes about her experience as an Account Executive Apprentice in Adland - no fluff, no filler, just a first-hand look at how she thinks, works, and rewrites the rules as a Gen Z.

 A Summary of the Apprenticeship Levy in England